Void2D/discord-music-bot-1/README.md

 - Open Source

 # Inportant
-> This project is not fully yet.
+> This project is not fully completed yet.
 If you wana support this project you can join discord server [Click here](https://discord.gg/25js8gwYNX)